Performance and Recordings: Is There a Conflict? by Graham Wade

 Some players have for years used amplification in concerts to bridge the gap.
 John Williams has expressed the view that he does not admire the concept of the guitar tinkling from afar in a large concert hall.
 Segovia loathed amplification, whether playing with an orchestra or solo, while Bream’s concerts were not amplified unless he was playing a concerto.

-It is no accident that in the theater, actors almost never amplify their voices when playing Shakespeare or classical-theater works.
+It is no accident that in the theater, actors rarely amplify their voices when playing Shakespeare or classical-theater works.
 Amplification, some believe, destroys the humanity of the sound, whether with the natural plucked string or the speaking voice.
 But recordings, especially with the volume turned up, now resonate as if dealing with an amplified guitar.

 Various guitarists on the concert platform have felt a need to amplify, to enlarge the details of the performance in an unambiguous manner.
 This is a kind of reaction to the Segovia/Bream tradition of whisperingly intimate guitar sonorities in concert, where the message of the music is as much in the distant enchantment of the web of sound as in anything explicitly loud.